Mohs Micrographic Surgery

 A precise, outpatient surgical procedure for skin cancer

-- Last Updated: November 30, 2020
+- Last Updated: November 12, 2024

 - By Julia Tzu, MD FAAD

-Mohs Micrographic Surgery in NYC
+Mohs Micrographic Surgery at wall street dermatology

 Basal cell carcinomas (BCCs) and squamous cell carcinomas (SCCs) are two of the most common types of skin cancer.
 While cancer of any kind is a concerning proposition, Mohs micrographic surgery is one of the most effective and minimally invasive treatment methods.

 When it comes to skin cancer treatment, removing the entire cancerous growth — not merely the part that’s visible on the surface of the skin — is mission critical.
 The most important objective is that the cancerous cells are completely removed, once and for all.
 The secondary consideration is limiting the extent of scarring that results from the procedure.
-In many cases, the best way to accomplish both is through Mohs surgery.
+In many cases, the best way to accomplish both is through Mohs micrographic surgery.

-General dermatologists across New York City refer their patients who need Mohs surgery to Wall Street Dermatology because of the expertise and outcomes delivered by Dr. Julia Tzu, who is a top-rated dermatologist who in addition to her medical school (Johns Hopkins) and dermatology residency (University of Miami), has also been dual fellowship-trained by two of the most prestigious institutions in the areas of skin cancer pathology and Mohs surgery.
+General dermatologists across New York City refer their patients who need Mohs surgery in NYC to Wall Street Dermatology because of the expertise and outcomes delivered by Dr. Julia Tzu, who is a top-rated dermatologist in NYC who in addition to her medical school (Johns Hopkins) and dermatology residency (University of Miami), has also been dual fellowship-trained by two of the most prestigious institutions in the areas of skin cancer pathology and Mohs surgery.

 Dermatologist Dr. Julia Tzu’s Perspective on Mohs Surgery